 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 These credit-related financial instruments have off-balance-sheet credit risk because their contractual amounts are not reflected on the balance sheet until funded or drawn upon.
-However, standby letters of credit are reflected on the balance sheet at the fair value of the liability of \$13 million and \$14 million as of December 31, 2016 and 2015.
+However, standby letters of credit are reflected on the balance sheet at the fair value of the liability of \$13 million as of both December 31, 2017 and 2016.
 The fair value of these letters of credit is estimated based on the cost to terminate the agreement or fees currently charged for similar agreements.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and the same credit policies are applied by management.
 Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security are of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
-No material losses are anticipated as a result of these transactions.

-At December 31, 2016, the System had a reserve for unfunded commitments of \$175 million, as compared with a reserve of \$181 million at December 31, 2015.
+At December 31, 2017, the System had a reserve for unfunded commitments of \$164 million, as compared with a reserve of \$175 million at

+December 31, 2016.
 The reserve for unfunded commitments is reported as other liabilities in the Combined Statement of Condition.